nishantvarma/resources/README.md

 A curated list of resources for computer science and mathematics enthusiasts.

-> “The best way to learn anything is to discover it by yourself.”

-> “The only way to learn mathematics is to do mathematics.” — Paul Halmos

-> “If you can’t solve a problem, then there is an easier problem you can solve: find it.”

-> “A great discovery solves a great problem but there is a grain of discovery in the solution of any problem.”

 # General

 - Art of Doing Science and Engineering: Learning to Learn – Richard Hamming, Bret Victor